nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When `<attribute>` is given, it means that the any *attribute tag* can be used, with the exception of *client id* in some cases
 * In the format for the commands provided, words which are in `UPPERCASE` refers to the `input` that the user must key in
-* If the inputs are wrapped in curly brackets `{}`, they are inputs that are related to the preceeding argument tag
+* If the inputs are wrapped in curly brackets `{}`, they are inputs that are related to the preceeding attribute tag

 * Inputs in square brackets are optional input:<br>
   e.g. `KEYWORD [OTHER_KEYWORD]` can be in the form of `firstName` or `firstName lastName`